shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 ## Software Developments Methodologies!

-So what's all the HooHa about Software Development Methodologies, lets see what the differences are bwtween the majors.
+So what's all the HooHa about Software Development Methodologies, lets see what the differences are between the major methods.

 **We have....**
 * Waterfall
 * V-Model
 * Sawtooth
 * Agile
 * Scrum
 * Extreme